themirrazzlegacy/vapor/README.md

 * `/videocall` - starts a voice call and enables your camera
 * `/plain <content>` - doesn't format your messagge
 * `/html <content>` - sends HTML formatted content

+## Say goodbye to commands and hello to buttons
+That title is misleading, Commands will never go away, but `/call`, `/videocall`, `/upload`, and `/uploadimage` will all be replaced with corresponding buttons in 2.0.8.
+The actuall commands will stay until 2.0.9, when they will be removed from the command list.

 ## Rumors: with great power comes great compatibility
 All versions of Vapor (2.0.1 to 2.0.8 WIP V2) run on Windows96 V3 AND V2.